juunas11/Joonasw.AzureDataProtection/README.md

 You can also setup these settings as user secrets, as I have done for running locally.

-Now you will need to ensure your user account gets used.
-If you are using Visual Studio, choose your user account in Tools -> Options -> Azure Service Authentication.
-If using another IDE, download the [cross-platform AZ CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) and login there.
+If you get errors about no user account being found in shared cache, you can login to the account in Visual Studio, or download the [cross-platform AZ CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) and login there.

 ## Azure setup